Hotel Sacher Wien

 Who we recommend it to

 We recommend the Sacher to travellers seeking Vienna in its most classic version, without irony or design reinterpretation.
-It's a hotel for couples in their fifties and over, opera outings, discreet business dinners, wedding anniversaries.
+It's a hotel for couples in their fifties and up, opera outings, discreet business dinners, wedding anniversaries.
 Families find their place here (interconnecting rooms available), but the clientele remains mostly adult, often habitués of European palaces.

 The building